 Equal Gender Opportunity Initiatives

 Seiko Epson, an early advocate of equal opportunity employment in Japan, abolished gender-based difference in pay in 1983.
 In addition, we aim to provide equal gender opportunity at the time of childbirth and childcare.
 The results of our initiatives show up in the numbers, such as the duration of service and the rate at which mothers return to work after taking childcare leave.
 Moreover, nearly 100% of employees take parental leave.
-And, the return-to-work rate for employees who have taken maternity and childcare leave in the 2015 fiscal year was 98% (and has averaged 99% for the past 10 years).
-In fact, as of March 31, 2016, women stay with Epson longer than men on average (22.2 years for women versus 18.9 years for men).
+In fact, as of March 20, 2018, women stay with Epson longer than men on average (22.1 years for women versus 19.0 years for men).

 Epson's Wellbeing Leave Program